 You are here

 Downtown DC buzzes with activity all day long and well into the evening with its mix of sophisticated shopping, dining and cultural offerings.
-The neighborhood’s proximity to The White House has also made it a prime destination for politicos and tourists alike.
+The neighborhood’s proximity to the White House has also made it a prime destination for politicos and tourists alike.
 For foodies, you’ll find everything from power dining restaurants to see-and-be-seen hot spots to places for a perfect pre-theater meal.

 Center of Attention

 One of the District’s newest must-visit destinations is CityCenterDC, a multi-block mecca featuring high-end retail and a host of hip restaurants.
 You’ll find the city’s locals lining the bars, booths and banquets of CityCenterDC every night of the week.
-Notable names include Momofuku, the DC ramen outpost of James Beard Award-winning chef David Chang, and its adjacent bakery, Milk Bar, where celeb-baker Christina Tosi serves up treats like her famous crack pie and compost cookies.
+Notable names include Momofuku CCDC, the DC outpost of James Beard Award-winning chef David Chang, and its adjacent bakery, Milk Bar, where celeb-baker Christina Tosi serves up treats like her famous crack pie and compost cookies.

 The floor-to-ceiling windows of DBGB Kitchen & Bar offer a glimpse of a cozy, French-American concept from world-famous chef Daniel Boulud (don’t leave without giving the baked alaska dessert a try).
 Popular steakhouse Del Frisco’s Double Eagle Steakhouse; Italian restaurant and market hybrid Centrolina and happy hour haven Fig & Olive also all call CityCenterDC home.